seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Articles/Unlocking-Tyescript-in-NextJS.md

-# Unlocking TypeScript in Next.js: Demystifying `RootLayout` (and Beyond)
+# Unlocking TypeScript in Next.js: Demystifying `RootLayout`

-If you’re starting with the Next.js App Router, you’ve probably seen this:
+If you’re new to Next.js, this file can look a little mysterious at first:

 ```tsx
 export default function RootLayout({ children }: { children: React.ReactNode }) {